lmnaslimited/lens-docs/src/content/docs/ai-test-pilot/troubleshoot/faq.md

 Yes, you can add multiple rows for the same action to configure different fields, values, and properties.
 Each row will have its own POS value to maintain the correct order.

 ---

-## Further Reading

-- [Read more about test configurations](https://diataxis.fr/how-to-guides/) in the Diátxis framework.